Malwine/learn-to-code/tutorial_en.md

 ```

-In the console type `ruby name_generator.rb`.
+In the console type

+    ruby name_generator.rb

 With this command we are starting our app on our computer.
-To see the app running we go to our browser and type in the url bar: `localhost:4567`
+To see the app running we go to our browser and type in the url bar: [localhost:4567](http://localhost:4567/).

 ## Step 2: Making our app dynamic
 At the moment our app is still static.
 This means that our name generator doesn't generate a name.
 Everytime we reload we get the name "Fluffy Giggle".
 But we want it to be a random name.
 What can we do?